 Does anything need to be drilled or nailed to a wall, such as the Tonal or training sets?

-Hooray!
-You’ve got all your questions answered, and you’re ready to bring your new(ish) gym equipment home.
+Now that you’ve got all your questions answered, you’re ready to bring your new(ish) gym equipment home!
 During assembly (but before you use it), we recommend taking time to clean and inspect it.

 First and foremost, sanitize, sanitize, sanitize!
 This is the single most important part you can do for your health and safety.
 Grab some cleaning spray and really get into the nooks and crannies to ensure all bacteria and germs have been removed.